mauriciojost/spark-example/README.md

 # README

-This is a getting started project.
+This is a Spark getting started project.
+It mainly aims to help understanding Spark fundamentals and the impact of using different algorithms when coding applications.

-It aims to understand Spark fundamentals by executing the application in its different commit versions over the same set of data, to later compare performances.
-No need to generate the data, if it is not present it will be automatically generated the first time.
+With this project you can get an idea of the impact of using different Spark application algorithms and configurations.
+You commit using groupBy, then commit but using reduceBy, then execute `batch.bash` using the previous two commits, and then compare the performances using the beautiful Spark UI portal.

+Input data will be automatically generated the first time you launch the application.

 This is the related
 [Google Document](https://docs.google.com/document/d/1WabuGFxK-q99DzRwHCFCcCJoot6VrFjJtFZ3CVG7j-U/edit)
-where I log my conclusions from these basic experiments.
+where I log my conclusions from some basic experiments.

 ## Run